appventure-nush/HospitalApp/transcript.md

 # Difficult Airway: Surgical Cricothyroidotomy

-## Rescue technique for “can’t intubate, can’t ventilate” situation or failure of needle cricothyroidotomy
+## Rescue technique for "can't intubate, can't ventilate" situation or failure of needle cricothyroidotomy

 #### Call for expert anaesthesiology and/or ENT specialist, E-trolley & Difficult Airway Cart

-- Ask: “Who will be the crisis manager?”
+- Ask: "Who will be the crisis manager?"

 #### Identify cricothyroid membrane